What is the soccer striker position in soccer?

 Because scoring goals makes the team win, some strikers become greedy and wanted to score all the goals themselves.

-This habit can negatively affect the team’s chances of winning and causing the teammates to be de-motivated.
+This habit can negatively affect the team’s chances of winning and cause the teammates to be de-motivated.

 If a striker is not a team player the coach might not give him or her any chance to play in the next game.

 Similar to other teammates the striker is required to wear the following gear:

 - Socks – usually provided by the soccer club